LuminateOne/laravel-revision-tracking/README.md

-# Laraval Revision Tracking
+# Laravel Revision Tracking
-Laraval Revision Tracking is a Laravel package that tracks the [Eloquent model](https://laravel.com/docs/6.x/eloquent) changes.
+Laravel Revision Tracking is a Laravel package that tracks the [Eloquent model](https://laravel.com/docs/6.x/eloquent) changes.
 It can store, restore, retrieve all the Model changes.
 It stores only the diff of fields.

 ## Requirements
 1. [Laravel 5.8 and above](https://laravel.com/docs/5.8/releases)
 2. [PHP 7.1.0 and above](https://www.php.net/releases/7_1_0.php)
 3. [MySQL 5.7.8 and above](https://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-8.html)
-4. The package can only work with models that have a primary key.
+4. This package can only work with models that have a primary key.

 ## Before you start
 The Laraval Revision Tracking package does work with a model that does not have the `int` primary key, for example,